 What's the best way to sell my old iPhone?

 There's huge demand for second-hand iPhones, so it's very much a seller's market.
-Therefore, perhaps unsurprisingly, eBay* should be your first port of call if you're willing to put in a bit of (virtual) legwork.
+Perhaps unsurprisingly, eBay* should be your first port of call if you're willing to put in a bit of (virtual) legwork.
 At the time of writing, an unlocked 16GB iPhone 5 in decent nick could fetch around £250.

 The simple route